Skip to main content

 Set up automations that create tasks based on events - for example, automatically create a cleaning task when a guest checks out, or a maintenance task when a guest reports an issue.

 When a guest reports a problem in a message, the AI agent can create a maintenance task automatically and assign it to the right team member.
+The AI can also post comments directly to a task’s activity feed - for example, adding context from a guest conversation or noting a status update.

 If you use a field operations platform like Breezeway, tasks sync bidirectionally.
 Create a task in either system and it appears in both.